reergymerej/learn-mocha/README.md

 Set up an npm script in package.json to test using the installed Mocha.

     "scripts": {
-        "test": "node_modules/.bin/mocha app.js"
+        "test": "node_modules/.bin/mocha"
     },

 Add `test/test.js` to your project.
 This is where Mocha looks for tests by default.

-Now, running this from the console will execute the test cases in `test/test.js` against `app.js`.
+Now, running this from the console will execute the test cases in `test/test.js`.

     npm test

+### Writing Tests

 ### References